How Long Can a Medical Certificate Cover?

 If the doctor is uncertain about severity or diagnosis, they may issue a shorter certificate and recommend follow-up.
 This is common when symptoms could represent several different conditions or when escalation might be needed.
 A “review in 48 hours if not improving” plan is normal clinical practice and often aligns with shorter initial certificates.

 In telehealth, examination limitations can also influence certificate length.
-If a clinician cannot confidently assess a condition without an in-person exam, they may limit the timeframe and advise in-person review, or they may decline a certificate until a proper examination is completed.
+If a practitioner cannot confidently assess a condition without an in-person exam, they may limit the timeframe and advise in-person review, or they may decline a certificate until a proper examination is completed.

-5) Clinical guidelines and conservative practice
+5) Clinical judgement and conservative practice

 Doctors often choose conservative timeframes with reassessment rather than issuing very long certificates immediately, especially for first presentations.
 This approach supports safe care, because the doctor can review progress and adjust advice if symptoms persist or new red flags appear.